 #5.
 The Lower Heating Element is Bad

-Electric water heaters have an upper and lower heating element inside, though the lower element is the one that is responsible for most of the heating.
+Electric water heaters have an upper and lower heating element inside, though the lower element is the does most of the heating.

-When you turn on the hot water, cold water is pushed to the bottom of your tank and is heated by the lower heating element.
-As it rises to the top, the upper heating element keeps the water heated as it ascends to the top.
+Cold water is sent to the bottom of your tank where it is heated by the lower heating element when you switch on the hot water.
+The topmost heating element keeps the water heated as it ascends to the top.

-If the lower heating element on your water tank has gone bad, it won’t be able to keep your water nice and hot.
-When this happens, you will notice a dip in water temperature and colder baths and showers.
+Your water tank won’t be able to keep your water nice and hot if the lower heating element has failed.
+You’ll notice a drop in water temperature as well as colder baths and showers when this occurs.